 - 2 tablespoons tamari, coconut amino’s or soy sauce

 - 1/2 teaspoon smoked paprika

 Preheat oven to 325 degrees.

-Using a slotted spoon, scoop seasoned coconut flakes and place onto a lightly greased, or parchment paper lined, cookie sheet in a single layer (use two cookie sheets if needed).
+Layer: Using a slotted spoon, scoop seasoned coconut flakes and place onto a lightly greased, or parchment paper lined, rimmed baking sheet in a single layer.
 The key is to stir during baking to cook evenly.
 Sprinkle lightly with a bit of mineral salt if desired.

-Once completely cooled you can store leftovers in an airtight container and keep in the pantry for up to a week or two.
+Store: Once completely cooled you can store leftovers in an airtight container and keep in the pantry for up 1 to 2 months.
 If it softens a bit, re-crisp in the toaster oven on medium for a few minutes, or under the broiler for a few seconds, keeping an eye that it doesn’t burn.

 Makes 28, 2 tablespoons, servings.